dark28.pt

 Lisbon's Tram 28 reimagined as a dark tourism route — dictatorship, colonialism, and collective memory.

-This portfolio — a pixel-art Y2K cyber-café where Rio de Janeiro and Lisbon share a desk.
+This portfolio — a pixel-art Y2K where Rio de Janeiro and Lisbon share a desk.

 Portfolio for a product designer specialised in urban furniture — where physical design meets the web.